tobert/tobert.github.io/src/post/cassandra-docker.md

 ## Conclusion

 Running Cassandra in Docker isn't ideal, but it can be quite handy for development and QA work.
-For now, I still don't recommend running dockerizing production Cassandra clusters, but as the configuration tooling changes, I may change my mind.
+For now, I still don't recommend dockerizing production Cassandra clusters.
+This may change when the tooling gets better and it's clear that a stable environment can be provided.
+After all, your database is responsible for all of the important state in applications and IMO should be treated with a little more care.

+If you find any issues, a Github issue against https://github.com/tobert/cassandra-docker would be great or hit me on Twitter: [@AlTobey](https://twitter.com/AlTobey).